ryanramage/hold/README.md

 It's really hard to ensure someone has made it to a location.

 Lets say we want Alice to get to a location.
 Maybe even prove she has been there.
-Hold lets this happens, and further, allows you to give a message to Alice only when she has got to that location.
+Hold lets this happen, and further, allows you to give a message to Alice only when she has reached that hold.

 Hold is a device that you can fasten to a location.
 It will have a public/private key.
 You write a message to Alice, encrypt it with the Hold public key and send the message to Alice.